bertovarian/bertovarian/README.md

 ## 🧩 Fun Fact

 I bring a problem-solving engineer's mindset into every line of code I write.
-My past in automation helps me think logically and structure systems efficiently — skills that are proving invaluable in my new life as a developer.
+My past in automation helps me think logically and structure systems efficiently — skills that are proving invaluable as a developer.

 Thanks for visiting — feel free to check out my repositories and follow my journey!